Brilliant People – A Short Story – Fantasy / Thriller

 And then he was upon her.
 And she was breathless.
 And hot.
 So hot in his heat.

 He loomed into her personal space as though it were his God-given right to do so.
 This sophisticated gent.
 So polite.
 So perfect.
 So audacious.
 And, God, he smelt good.
+But there was a prickly heat at the core of those bright eyes.
+Denise got a close-up shot of the cruelty spiking those deep blue orbs.
+And his nacreous mouth wore an oil-slick grin.

-Suddenly she wasn’t in love with him anymore.
+The attraction for this guy immediately drained from her, into the sewers beneath her kitten heels.
 She wasn’t in lust.
 She wasn’t in, well, anything.
 The only place she wanted to remain was in her own skin.

 But why?
 Why did she feel that way?
+She should never have followed him.
+She’d made a mistake.

 ‘Why do you follow me, gorgeous?’ he said in a voice as indulgent as patisserie cream.